MattOhare1999/dissertation/documentation/timelog.md

 *2 hours* - Re-read project training notes to give me a better understanding

+## 17 Dec 2019

+*3 hour* - Spent time comparing the theory of different similarity metrics to find the best one to use.
+Practical comparisons will follow.

 ## 18 Dec 2019

-*1 hour* - Cleaned up repo and brought notes/timelog/plan/minutes up to date
+*2 hours* - Cleaned up repo and brought notes/timelog/plan/minutes up to date
-*1 hour* - Wrote up semester 1 status report
+*1 hour* - Began write up of semester 1 status report

+## 20 Dec 2019

+*1 hour* - Completed semester 1 status report and submitted

+## Christmas Break

+## 07 Jan 2020

+*1 hour* - Filled in plan.md for my semester 2 schedule